George Sergienko

 George Sergienko Jr. (May 22, 1918 – December 4, 1993) was an American football tackle.

 Sergienko was born in Chicopee, Massachusetts in 1918 and attended Chicopee High School.
 He played college football at American International College.

-He played professional football as a tackle in the National Football League for the Brooklyn Dodgers (NFL) in 1943, the Brooklyn Tigers in 1944, and the Boston Yanks in 1945, and in the All-America Football Conference for the Brooklyn Dodgers in 1946.
+He played professional football as a tackle in the National Football League for the Brooklyn Dodgers (NFL) in 1943, the Brooklyn Tigers in 1944, the Boston Yanks in 1945, and the All-America Football Conference for the Brooklyn Dodgers in 1946.
 He appeared in a total of 37 professional football games, 24 of them as a starter.

 He died in 1993 in Springfield, Massachusetts.